liquidm/ruby-druid/README.md

 # Ruby-druid

-  Ruby query DSL for metamx druid.
+A ruby query DSL for [druid](https://github.com/madvertise/druid).

-ruby druid generates complete JSON queries by chaining methods.
+ruby-druid generates complete JSON queries by chaining methods.
-The JSON can be send directly to  a druid server or handled seperatly.
+The resulting JSON can be send directly to a druid server or handled seperatly.

 ## Getting started